-= acquired, if it would have used the funds generated from the warrants to buy back of own shares at market price (= average trading price).
-After tax interest expense of the possible convertible loan has been added to the profit of the period.
-Number of shares that can be subscribed by the loan has been added to the number of total shares.
+equity, preferred capital notes excluded + non-controlling interest x 100 otal - advances received ncial items - income taxes +/- non-controlling interest - deferred and hybrid loan r of shares during the financial period umber of shares has been increased with the possible warrants outcalculating the dilution effect of warrants, the number of shares ed with the number of own shares which the company could have ould have used the funds generated from the warrants to buy back of narket price (= average trading price).
+After tax interest expense of the tible loan has been added to the profit of the period.
+Number of shares scribed by the loan has been added to the number of total shares.